moby/moby/man/dockerd.8.md

   container networking

 **--bip**=""
+  Use the provided CIDR notation IPv4 address for the dynamically created bridge (docker0); Mutually exclusive of \-b

+**--bip6**=""
-  Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of \-b
+  Use the provided CIDR notation IPv6 address for the dynamically created bridge (docker0); Mutually exclusive of \-b

 **--cgroup-parent**=""